chuckcscccl/rustlr/README.md

 !  println!("\nAST: {:?}\n",&ast);
 !}//main
 ```
 In addition to a parser, the grammar generates a lexical scanner from
 the declarations of terminal symbols.
 It also created the following
-abstract syntax type and the semantic actions that produce instances of
+abstract syntax types and the semantic actions that produce instances of
-the type.
+the types.
 ```
 #[derive(Debug)]
 pub enum E {